-If there is a pregnancy during the study period the subject must continue to be followed within the study and the outcome of pregnancy must be reported even if the delivery occurs after study completion.
+If there is a pregnancy during the study period the subject must be withdrawn from any following study treatment, but should continue to be followed within the study and the outcome of pregnancy must be reported even if the delivery occurs after study completion.

-A pregnancy confirmed during the study period must be reported by the Investigator on a pregnancy report form immediately upon acknowledge and be submitted to the Sponsor according to contact details specified in section 7.3.5.
+A pregnancy confirmed during the study period must be reported by the Investigator on a pregnancy report form immediately upon acknowledge be submitted to the Sponsor according to contact details specified in section 8.2.6.
 The report can be prospective or retrospective.
 Follow-up shall be conducted to obtain outcome information on all prospective reports.

-Cases that led to foetal distress, foetal death or a congenital abnormality or birth defect are to be regarded as SAEs and shall be reported on the exposure in utero report form to the Sponsor immediately but no later than 24 hours after the Investigators awareness (see contact details in section 8.3.5).
+Cases that led to foetal distress, foetal death or a congenital abnormality or birth defect are to be regarded as SAEs and shall be reported on the exposure in utero report form to the Sponsor immediately but no later than 24 hours after the Investigators awareness.
 These events shall be handled as SAEs during data processing.
 Other complications during the pregnancy that are related to the pregnant woman and fulfils any serious criteria, such as pre-eclampsia requiring hospitalisation, shall be reported and handled as SAEs.
 Elective abortions without complications shall not be reported as AEs.

-7.4 Device deficiencies
+8.3 Device deficiencies

-7.4.1 Definition of a device deficiency
+8.3.1 Definition of a device deficiency

-A device deficiency is defined as an inadequacy of a medical device with respect to its identity, quality, durability, reliability, safety, or performance.
+A device deficiency is defined as an inadequacy of a medical device with respect to its identity, quality, durability, reliability, safety^a, or performance.